 API documentation

-application/json./v/{folder_id} can list/modify files in that folder.
+/v/{folder_id} can list/modify files in that folder.

 Direct file downloads via /d/{file_id} are always open — the file ID alone is the credential.